learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 PROBLEM STATEMENT

 Real estate valuation poses significant challenges for Rittenhouse Brothers, particularly when determining property values influenced by unique features and the impact of renovations or upgrades.
-The subjective nature of valuation, varying interprations among appraisers and professionals, and the absense of a purely objective methodology contribute to vakuation discrepancies.
+The subjective nature of valuation, varying interpretations among appraisers and professionals, and the absence of a purely objective methodology contribute to valuation discrepancies.

 MAIN OBJECTIVE

-This Analysis aims to establish an objective property valuation model, focusing specifically on Property Unique features and the impact of renovations or upgrades.
-The primary goal is to minimize variations in valution estimates and provide Rittenhouse Brothers with a more standardized and reliable method for assessing property values.
+This Analysis aims to establish an objective property valuation model, focusing specifically on Property's Unique features and the impact of renovations or upgrades.
+The primary goal is to minimize variations in valuation estimates and provide Rittenhouse Brothers with a more standardized and reliable method for assessing property values.

 SPECIFIC OBJECTIVES